South Africa

 • Uber is usually a safe and efficient method of travel; however, due to attacks against Uber drivers, its use is discouraged near airports and train stations.

-• It is recommended to inform the school of the logs to be avoided and the safe itineraries and means of transport that can be used or not used.
+• It is recommended that the school be informed of the logs to be avoided and the safe itineraries and means of transport that can be used or not used.
 For example, townships should only be visited with specialised guides.

-• An international driving license is recommended if you rent a car in South Africa.
+• An international driving license is recommended if renting a car in South Africa.
 When it is time to circulate, it is convenient that the windows and door locks remain closed and that there are no valuables in visible parts from the outside.
 Be cautious at the entrances from the motorways since they are familiar places of robberies and in areas designated as "Hijack Hotspot".
-It is also recommended always to park the car in restricted areas, preferably guarded and never park on the street at night.
+It is also recommended that cars be parked in restricted areas, preferably guarded, and never park on the street at night.

-• You must remember that you drive on the left in South Africa.
+• It would be best if you remembered driving on the left in South Africa.

 • It is recommended that the rental car insurance includes towing and towing services and that towing services that appear at the scene of the accident are not accepted without being required.

-• The legislation establishes that the police can arrest a driver suspected of drunken driving and that, in case of not having a breathalyser (few in many areas), he has the right to draw blood to check this point.
+• The legislation establishes that the police can arrest a driver suspected of drunken driving and that, in case the driver does not have a breathalyzer (few in many areas), he has the right to draw blood to check this point.
 In this case, it is wise to demand a qualified doctor or nurse.

 • Carrying a mobile phone in an emergency is always very convenient, although you should avoid leaving it in plain sight.